 Change your thoughts, change your experience

-Interrupting the cycle
+Interrupt the cycle with Tapping

 1) Identify the problem.
 It can be general anxiety, or it can be a specific situation or issue which causes us to feel anxious.

-With four fingers on one hand, begin tapping the Karate Chop point on your other hand.
+Next, while repeating your setup statement, with four fingers on one hand, begin tapping the Karate Chop point on your other hand.
 The Karate Chop point is on the outer edge of the hand, on the opposite side from the thumb.

 4) Repeat the setup statement three times aloud, while simultaneously tapping the Karate Chop point.
 Now take a deep breath.

 5) Next, tap about 5 to 7 times each on the remaining eight points in the sequence described below.
 As we tap on each point, repeat a simple reminder phrase, such as “my anxiety” or “my interview” or “my financial situation” to help mentally focus on the issue.